diegoiast/scintilla-code/README.md

 1. win32 support.
 Should be trivial.
 2. GTK support.
 Unsure how much this is needed, as GTK community is using Meson these days.
 3. Cocoa... again, interesting, but I don't own a mac.
 Donations are welcomed :)
+4. Qt6/Qt5 dynamic/static linking might do someproblems.
+Be warned.